repl-acement/editors/BACKGROUND.md

 Without doubt, it has produced a wonderful experience for IJ users but it limits our ability to innovate and extend around it as a community.

-For example: we should all have a simple way to `find-usages`.
+For example: we should all have a trivial way to `find-usages`.

 `clj-kondo` can now provide all of these features and is integrated with the Language Server Protocol (LSP).
 This also serves as the basis for `clojure-lsp` which should be evaluated for inclusion in the toolchain.

 ### Assertion 3: GUIs are a thing
 Many of the Clojure editors that we have today are still basically text buffers.
 Very little innovation occurs around visualising code *inside* the editors.

-This is because the editors are not powerful web browsers.
+This is because the editors are not powerful ~~web browsers~~ desktop applications with full hardware access.

-### Assertion 4: Web browsers are belong to us
+### Assertion 4: Web browser based editors are not fit for purpose
 Editors that are based on web browsers are known to be
 - slow to type into / render CLJ forms
 - expose frameworks that are based on other languages esp Javascript / Typescript.

-Not having a basis in Clojure limits our ability to innovate and apply the power of Clojure to the lowest layers of the editor technologies.
+Not having a basis in Clojure limits our ability to innovate and apply the power of Clojure to the critical layers of the editor.

 ### Assertion 5: git is dumb, by design
 Git is great for ensuring text fidelity and necessary for interop with existing projects.
 But it has no understanding of language semantics, by design.

 This means that developer tools for managing changes in Clojure are immediately hobbled: they must operate on text rather than meaning.

+As an example, merging `ns` changes (eg various `:require` changes) from two branches almost always (in my experience at least) breaks the `ns` form and a manual fix is needed.

 ## Rationale for making something new:

 ### The jigsaw pieces are almost all on the table
 Many parts of the needed eco-system for creating an editor which is fully aware of Clojure already exist.

-They are currently written
+They are currently written:
 - in service of a non-Clojure based editor.
 As such they are always somewhat compromised in what they can achieve or enable.
 Fortunately, projects such as orchard have wisely pulled them apart and curated a suite of non-editor specific tools.
-And those tools are ripe for picking.
+And those tools are, ahem, ripe for picking.
 - in service of specific tools.
 Tools such as clj-kondo and portal can connect to various editors but don't have deep integration.
-Likewise runtime tools such as the flow-storm debugger.
+Likewise, runtime tools such as the flow-storm debugger.

 An early initial attempt at this (LightTable) was abandoned.
 It's not clear (to me at least) exactly why the project ran out of steam but the hill to climb was certainly steeper and higher back then.

-### Data is code, code is data.
+### Data is code, code is data - and Clojure supports that more in every release.
 This is often quoted assertion yet we don't currently live by it, at least not in editors.

 Outside of the world of editors, the Clojure community has evolved in its thinking: data is placed at the centre of projects and this enables tooling on top of that data.
 This simple insight presents a range of powerful opportunities.